-In this paper we present a SystemC-based methodology for power consumption evaluation of an individual node of a wireless sensor network that supports the PBD paradigm.
-Firstly, we gave a general overview of the presented methodology.
-Then we have applied the new methodology to perform power consumption estimation of a case study application running on a TelosB mote in terms of a battery lifetime.
+We have presented a SystemC-based methodology for power consumption evaluation of an individual node of a wireless sensor network that supports the PBD paradigm.
+We first gave a general overview of the methodology.
+Then we have applied the methodology to perform power consumption estimation of a case study application running on a TelosB mote in terms of a battery lifetime.
 We show that with our framework it is possible to capture the influence of the relaxation effect to the battery lifetime.

-As for the future work we plan to include simulation of heterogeneous networks by extending the presented methodology with additional network layer and provide ability to model and simulate a network of nodes.
-Furthermore, the simple (linear) customizable battery model will be implemented/added as a part of the framework.
-It will allow quicker analysis/evaluation of power consumption and lifetime estimation.
+As for our future work we plan to include simulation of heterogeneous networks by extending the presented methodology with an additional network layer and provide ability to model and simulate a network of nodes.
+Furthermore, a simpler (linear) customizable battery model will be implemented/added as a part of the framework.
+It will support quicker analysis/evaluation of power consumption and lifetime estimation.
 The other interesting area is the support of already available WSN frameworks and OSs.
-Our main focus is on TinyOS due to its popularity in WSN community.
-Currently we are looking for possible ways to joint TinyOS applications with our Service layer.
+Our main focus is on TinyOS due to its popularity in the WSN community.
+Currently we are investigating ways to link TinyOS applications with our service layer.